Rockville Assault and Battery Lawyer

 Maryland First Degree Assault

 First degree assault is a felony offense in Maryland and is punishable by up to 25 years in prison.
-Depending on the facts surrounding your case, you could also face fines, restrictions on your ability to drive, a lengthy probation term, and incalculable damage to your reputation and job prospects.
+Depending on the facts surrounding your case you could face consequences including, but not limited to, a long period of incarceration and probationary supervision.
+A conviction can damage to your reputation and job prospects.

-Under Maryland law, first degree assault incorporates the common law crime of battery and includes any behavior that causes serious physical injury to another person.
+Under Maryland law, first degree assault is defined as any intentional behavior that causes serious physical injury to another person.
 Assaults carried out with a firearm or other weapon are considered aggravated assault crimes and are prosecuted aggressively.